Jean-Poul/Fullstack-Period4-Handin/README.md

 }
 ```

-For index se see the first two questions also see makeTestPostion.ts in the folder utils.
+For indexes see the first two questions also see makeTestPostion.ts in the folder utils.

 <br>